Did you know that on July 4th, an estimated 10,500 firework injuries will be reported across the US?

-1 in 5 of those reports will be eye related injuries!
+1 in 5 of those will be an eye related injury.

-Even if you are careful, BE AWARE that many firework injuries are reported by innocent bystanders.
-According to an international study, 35% were under the age of 15.
+Even if you are extremely careful, be aware that many firework injuries are reported by innocent bystanders.
+According to the 2014 commission’s report, 35% of those were under the age of 15.

-– View fireworks from at least 500 feet away (set safety barriers).
+– Respect safety barriers & view fireworks from at least 500 feet away.

 – Try to avoid sparklers that heat up to 1,800 degrees.

-– Use eye wash or let natural tears wash out any debris or potential loose particles.
+– Use eye wash or let natural tears wash out any specks or loose particles.

-– If debris doesn’t wash out, or you are unsure of the cause, keep the eye closed/bandaged and go to the emergency room.
+– If the speck doesn’t wash out, keep the eye closed, bandage the eye and go to the emergency room.